matrix-org/synapse/README.rst

   pointing at the same DB master, as well as enabling DB replication in synapse itself.

-The only disadvantage is that the code is relatively new as of April 2015 and may have a few regressions relative to SQLite.

 For information on how to install and use PostgreSQL, please see `docs/postgres.rst <docs/postgres.rst>`_.